 Opposite the Jetvana Dagaba stands the ruins of an image house.
 Its central chamber shows a circular pedestal with a square Yantragala where a large Buddha statue would have stood once.

-What is interesting is that these ponds are a part of the extensive water management system of Anuradhapura.
+What is interesting is that these ponds are a part of the extensive water management system of the ancient city.
 If you go around the ponds and walk a bit you would find the water filtering system.
-The ponds used to receive filtered water from water channels that supplied water to the city of Anuradhapura.
+The ponds were used to receive filtered water from water channels that supplied water to the city.
 A series of such tanks, when filled with water, would let the excess water go to the next tank.
 You see a similar system of water collection and distribution at Kanheri Caves in Mumbai.

 At the Colombo National Museum, I read about this and was quite excited to see these ponds and water filters.
 Unfortunately, they are no longer operational and you see dirty water and water bottles thrown in the ponds.

-Now what makes this particular Buddha statue at Anuradhapura special is the 3 different expressions it carries from 3 different angles depicting the Peaceful, Smiling and Compassionate aspects of Buddha.
+Now, what makes this particular Buddha statue special is the 3 different expressions it carries from 3 different angles depicting the Peaceful, Smiling, and Compassionate aspects of Buddha.

-The monks of Abhaygiri Vihara in Anuradhapura were among the first custodians of Tooth Relic when it first landed in Sri Lanka.
+The monks of Abhaygiri Vihara were among the first custodians of Tooth Relic when it first landed in Sri Lanka.

 When you walk around the Stupa, you see a lovely statue of Buddha with a parasol above it.

-Board games are carved on some stone slabs just like you see in many stone temple and cave temples in India.
+Board games are carved on some stone slabs just like you see in many stone temples and cave temples in India.

 Thuparama and Miraswati Stupas